We strengthened our commitments to sustainable development with the launch of our Sustainability Policy in May 2017. Key principles of our policy are:

 Goodhope commits to free and fair labor principles and aims to always adopt ethical employment practices including equal opportunities and protection against discrimination:

 Goodhope is committed to ensure that Social Impact Assessments are completed prior to development by the company in order to establish an indication of baseline welfare factors and potential social impacts due to proposed company activities.
-Management plans are developed with the aim to mitigate negative impacts and to enhance welfare.
-Our programs shall support and promote human rights and shall include initiatives to empower women, children and youth, to promote equality, to ensure sustained food security.
+Management plans are developed with the aim to mitigate negative impacts and to enhance community welfare.
+Our programs support and promote human rights and include initiatives to empower women, children and youth, to promote equality, to improve access to fundamental services, and to ensure sustained food and income security.
+See our Summary Report on Community Investment.

 Recognizing the right of access to and enjoyment of cultural heritage, we encourage ethnic and religious diversity and help to preserve local cultures and traditions, enabling communities to maintain their social cohesion and retain their unique identity.
 Over the years we have contributed to the building of religious institutions and have supported cultural, religious and societal events and festivities.
 One of our more notable initiatives has been our efforts to continue to preserve the Dayak Culture in Central Kalimantan in Indonesia.
 Our efforts have included building a Dayak Cultural Center in both Bangkal village and Terawan Village in order to preserve Dayak dance, sculpture, art and music.